guochengqian/TENet/README.md

         ```
         sh ./scrip/test_tennet2-dn-pixelshift200.sh
         ```
-        Don't forget to change $YourInputPath and $YourSavePath
+        Don't forget to change $YourInputPath and $YourSavePath in .sh file.

 ## TENet

-Our approach can be divided into two parts, the first part is mapping of joint denoising and SR, and the second part converts the SR mosaic image into full color image.
+Our approach can be divided into two parts, the first part is a mapping of joint denoising and SR, and the second part converts the SR mosaic image into a full color image.
 The two parts can be trained and performed jointly.
-The network structure is illustrated as blow.
+The network structure is illustrated as follows.

 <p align="center">
   <img height="300" src="figures/Network.png">